West Chapple Farm tragedy: Media and cultural impact

 The murders attracted extensive media coverage, with newspapers sensationalizing the Luxtons’ reclusive lifestyle and the crime’s grisly details.
 The incident inspired Earth to Earth (1982) by John Cornwell, which won the Gold Dagger award for its exploration of the Luxton family and the socio-economic factors behind the tragedy.
 Cornwell’s interpretation of the case drew sharp criticism.
 Some residents objected to his use of unnamed interviewees and raised concerns that the book emphasised sensational claims, such as a purported incestuous relationship between Frances and Robbie Luxton, without evidence.
-After it's publication 13 people interviewed in the book sent a letter to the Times Literary Supplement complaining of numerous inaccuracies in Earth to Earth that caused them personal distress.
+After its publication 13 people interviewed in the book sent a letter to the Times Literary Supplement complaining of numerous inaccuracies in Earth to Earth that caused them personal distress.
 Cornwell’s book, based on interviews with Winkleigh residents, drew comparisons to Truman Capote’s In Cold Blood but was modeled on A.J.A.
 Symons’ The Quest for Corvo.
 A revised 2025 edition added new details and an alternative theory, reflecting Cornwell’s ongoing engagement with the case.

 In 2025, Longreads published a feature by investigative journalist Andrew Chamings, who grew up on a farm neighboring the Luxtons.
 The article, "Madness, Melancholy, or Murder: An Ancient English Farm’s 50-Year-Old Mystery" revisited the case and its lingering impact on the Devon community and examined the 1975 tragedy alongside local folklore and the controversy surrounding Cornwell’s Earth to Earth.
 The event is the subject of The Fold, an upcoming film by Oliver Balaam, a distant Luxton relative.
 In Devon, the murders have entered local folklore, with claims of Frances’s ghost appearing in churchyards, as noted in A Ghostly Almanac of Devon and Cornwall.
 The story resonates as a commentary on the pressures of traditional farming families amid economic change, with the Luxtons’ resistance to modernization seen as a factor in their tragedy.